google-marketing-solutions/custom-taxonomy-classifier/README.md

     path to a GCS location or a list of file paths.
 Note that only the following media extensions are supported: `.jpg, .jpeg, .png, .x-flv, .mov, .mpeg, .mpegps, .mpg, .mp4, .webm, .wmv, .3gpp`
+*   *embeddings* (optional): Whether or not to include the generated embeddings for text and media.
+The default values is `false`.

 With a list of strings: